California Surplus Funds Recovery Agency

 Frequently Asked Questions

-Surplus funds, also referred to as overage or excess funds, are the funds remaining after a mortgage is paid through the final judgment of a foreclosure auction.
+Surplus funds, also referred to as overages or excess proceeds, are the remaining funds after a property is sold at a foreclosure auction and all outstanding debts secured by the property have been satisfied.

-If you owned the home prior to the foreclosure and believe you may be entitled to surplus funds, you should communicate with the trustee soon after the auction takes place.
+If you owned the property prior to foreclosure and believe you may be entitled to surplus funds, it is important to contact the trustee as soon as possible after the auction takes place.

-Who else gets paid before I can access surplus funds ?
+Who is paid before I can access surplus funds?

-Trustees have 30 days from the auction to notify all interested parties (such as second mortgage holders, tax lien holders, or credit card lien holders) of the possible surplus funds via mail.
+Trustees generally have 30 days from the date of the foreclosure auction to notify all interested parties—including second mortgage holders, tax lien holders, and other lienholders—of any potential surplus funds through mailed notice.

-Interested parties (including you) have 30 days from the notification to assert their claim.
-Failure to respond within the 30-day deadline can result in losing rights to funds.
+Once notified, interested parties typically have 30 days to submit a claim.
+Failure to respond within the required timeframe may result in the loss of rights to the surplus funds.

 Do I have to pay someone to collect surplus funds for me?